lesleyrs/Client3/README.md

 If files aren't built into rom, you have to move the `cache/`, `Roboto/`, `config.ini` and optionally `SCC1_Florestan.sf2` to sdcard.

 ```
-TODO: add diff entrypoints based on screen res, 640x480(wii,dc,xbox) can be shared.
+TODO: add diff entrypoints based on screen res.
 Or move coordinates to defines.h (error prone) needs experimenting to see what works.
+TODO: 640x480 res (wii,dc,xbox, etc) can be shared, they need a visual cursor though so need double buffering to avoid having to refresh entire screen
 TODO: check dnslookup for consoles: vita, psp, dreamcast, nds
 ```